solana-labs/solana-payments-app/apps/backend-serverless/README.md

 -   The endpoints are all defined in serverless.yml and the handlers are in serverless-backed/src/handlers/
 -   The database schema can be found in serverless-backed/prisma/schema.prisma

+## Patterns to Use

+-   For parsing responses and query parameters we use yup, you can find all of the models in serverless-backend/src/models/

 ## Notes

 -   Even though we are using turborepo, we must not hoist the dependecies for this app.
 They need to remain here for the Serverless Framework to package them